darellanodev/gif-tower-defense/README.md

 - [ ] Change the strenght of the enemies to increase every time a new enemy is created.
 - [ ] Make tower shot stronger depending on its upgrading level
 - [ ] Simplify Typescript assignment params (this.zzz = zzz, <--- use the signature simplification using private in params)
-- [ ] When an enemy dies increase the score and the money
+- [x] When an enemy dies increase the score and the money
+- [x] Endurance of the enemy depending to receive damage based on wave number and order of the enemy
+- [x] Banner and screenshots in readme

 ## Resources